smarr/selfopt-interp-performance/README.md

  - [original data set](http://stefan-marr.de/papers/oopsla-marr-ducasse-meta-tracing-vs-partial-evaluation-artifacts/data.tar.bz2)
    the raw data of our performance and implementation size measurements
  - [complete source tarball](http://stefan-marr.de/papers/oopsla-marr-ducasse-meta-tracing-vs-partial-evaluation-artifacts/source-snapshot.tar.bz2),
-   a copy of all source of this repository and its submodules TODO
+   a copy of all source of this repository and its submodules

 ### 3.2 Software Dependencies